 The simple answer is: you can’t!
 Dentists or dental hygienists work hard to ensure they give you a comprehensive clean.
 This includes removing plaque and tartar along the gum line, on any dental appliances such as braces, and in between your teeth.
 It is very unlikely any home routine could be this thorough!
 Plaque and Tartar build up can only be removed using professional dental instruments.

 How long has it been since your last clean?
 Talk to the Gold Coast Dental Studio team today to schedule an appointment.

 Phone: 07 5578 2218

 No-Gap for those with private health funds with dental extras.
 Please note, no-gap may differ between providers.

 *T&C’s apply.
 Special only available to new patients.
-Standard dental fees apply when using No-GAP out of pocket costs for patients with available private health extras cover.
+Standard dental fees apply when using No-GAP out of pocket costs for patients with available private health cover.
 Preferred providers with CBHS, HCF, NIB, Smile.com.au.
-Payment plan options not available with $149 new patient offer.
+Payment plans are not available with $149 new patient offer.